Zirakpur

-Zirakpur is a satellite town, in Mohali District, Punjab, neighboring Mohali, Chandigarh in India.
+Zirakpur is a town in Mohali District, Punjab, neighboring Mohali, India.
 It is set on the foothills of Shivalik hills.
 It is part of the tehsil Dera Bassi.
 It is the gateway to Chandigarh from Delhi.
-It comprises mainly the following areas near Chandigarh Airport including VIP Road, Dhakoli, Lohgarh, Bhabat, Bishanpura, Kishanpura, Nabha, Gazipur, Baltana, Singhpura, Peer Muchalla and Dyalpura.
 This town is situated on the junction of national highways Himalayan Expressway, National Highway 5 (India) towards Shimla, Ambala Chandigarh Expressway towards Ambala and National Highway 7 (India) towards Patiala.